 Terms of Service

-- These general terms and conditions (hereinafter referred to as "terms and conditions") are issued in accordance with § 1751 et seq.
-Act No. 89/2012 Coll., Civil Code (hereinafter referred to as "Civil Code")
+- These General Terms and Conditions (hereinafter referred to as Terms and Conditions) are issued pursuant to § 1751 et seq.
+89/2012 Coll, civil Code (hereinafter referred to as "Civil Code")

 Light In Space SE